paul-wolf/djaq/docs/other_frameworks.rst

 a query language that is much more powerful than what is available from other REST frameworks and GraphQL.

-Conversely, REST frameworks and GraphQL are more useful than Djaq in providing server-side business rule implementation.
+Conversely, REST frameworks and GraphQL are more useful than Djaq in providing server-side business rule implementation, although you can write your own Djaq view functions to achieve the same ends.